-DETROIT (AP) — The city of Detroit, which for years paid its bills with borrowed money, is the largest city in U.S. history eligible for bankruptcy protection.
+DETROIT (AP) — The city of Detroit, which for years paid its bills with borrowed money, is the largest city in U.S. history to file for bankruptcy protection.
 Here's a look at how the city spiraled into financial ruin and why it's in so much trouble:

 For decades, Detroit paid its bills by borrowing money while struggling to provide the most basic of services for its residents.
-The city, which was about to default on a good chunk of a long-term debt exceeding $18 billion, now will get a second chance in a federal bankruptcy court-led restructuring.
-Detroit's budget deficit this year alone is estimated at roughly $300 million, and Kevyn Orr, its state-appointed emergency manager, chose bankruptcy over diverting money from police, fire and other services to make debt payments.
+The city, which was about to default on a good chunk of its $14 billion-plus debt, now will get a second chance in a federal bankruptcy court-led restructuring.
+Detroit's budget deficit this year alone is estimated at $380 million, and Kevyn Orr, its state-appointed emergency manager, chose bankruptcy over diverting money from police, fire and other services to make debt payments.
 The move conserves cash so the city can operate, but it will hurt Detroit's image for years.
 It also leaves creditors with pennies on the dollar and places in jeopardy the pension benefits of thousands of city retirees.

 WHY DID IT HAPPEN?